manojpandey/flask-blog/README.md

 ## How to test the app:

-- Clone using `cd && git clone https://github.com/manojpandey/flask-blog.git`
+- Clone using `cd && git clone https://github.com/manojpandey/flask-blog.git flaskr`

 - `cd flaskr`